-- 6. The sub-project involves privately owned land.
-The total land required for the constructin of this sub-project is 311.39 Kanals.
-This land is rainfed and in case of ample rainfall, only wheat crop is grown at this land in a year.
-This land has no irrigation facilities from surface or ground water sources.
-About 50 kikar trees at pole stage will be affected.
-These trees are owned by 123 AHs.
-Apart from these impacts, there will be no other impacts.
-Furthermore, no indigenous people/ or group of people are found in the area of this sub-project or its surroundings.
-Similarly, there would be no impact on gender due to the implementation of this sub-project as the construction of this sub-project will not affect their routine activities. - 10.
-In accordance with the LAA (1894), Telegraph Act 1885 and ADB SPS (2009), land acquisition and resettlement activities of this sub-project will be carried out ensuring that compensation for affected land, trees and crop is provided at replacement cost basis for all direct and indirect losses, so that no one could be worsen-off because of the sub-project. - 11.
-This LARP in English is to be disclosed on the ADB website, while the one in local language (Pashto) will be disclosed in the EA website and in local administrative offices.
+land is provided at replacement cost basis for all direct and indirect losses, so that no one could be worsen-off because of the sub-project.

+- 6. The LARP in English will be disclosed on the ADB website, while the one in local language (Pashto) will be disclosed in the EA website and in local administrative offices.
 During the field survey, draft information brochure was disclosed to the APs.
 A summary 'Pamphlet' of the LARP in English is included in this LARP.
-A copy of its version in local language will be sent to all APs as disclosure is a condition for LARP approval. - 12.
-In accordance with the LARF provisions, and this LARP, the compensation eligibility will be limited by a 'cut-off date' for the proposed sub-project on the day of the completion of the "census" survey for the impact assessment in order to avoid an influx of outsiders.
-Each affected person will be identified and issued with a household identification (a card) which confirms their presence on the site prior to the cut-off date.
-The affected persons who settled in the vicinity of the sub-project area after the cut-off date will not be eligible for compensation. - 13.
+A copy of its version in local language will be sent to all APs as disclosure is a condition for LARP approval. - 7.
+In accordance with the LARF provisions, and the LARP, the compensation eligibility is limited by a 'cut-off date' for the proposed sub-project on the day of the completion of the "census" survey for the impact assessment in order to avoid an influx of outsiders.
+The census of the affected land owners was completed on 15-09-2016 and the same date has been established as cut-off date in agreement with the client.
+The affected persons who settled in the vicinity of the sub-project area after the cut-off date will not be eligible for compensation. - 8.
 The compensation and rehabilitation entitlements are summarized in the Entitlement Matrix presented as follows: